 Best Premium Pick: Oura Ring 4 ($449)

-Who Benefits: Users prioritizing latest technology and long-term battery performance
+Who Benefits: Users prioritizing latest technology and willing to accept early-adopter battery uncertainty

-Battery Upgrade: Smart Sensing technology reduces power consumption by 23%
+Battery Upgrade: Smart Sensing technology designed to reduce power consumption

 Best Overall Value: Samsung Galaxy Ring ($399)